EdgarKlavins/crud-movieblog/README.md

 * Werkzeug
 * SQLAlchemy
 * Heroku
+* Paint
+* Lighthouse

 <br>

 ### Known bugs

 Bigest and hardest to detect bug was related to user and session ID's.
-Where localy even logging in as a different user I was avle to edit and delete any entries.
+Where localy, even logging in as a different user I was able to edit and delete any entries.
 Only after printing in terminal each time after adding movie, I noticed that user and session ID always match, even with different accounts, it always was #3.

 ### Code used